digitalbricklayer/techteapotcom/src/content/posts/new-wave-windows-support.md

 aliases: [/new-wave-windows-support/]
 ---

-One of the odd things <a href="{{< ref "/posts/network-managements-new-wave.md" >}}">about the three new wave players</a> is that, of the three, only one (<a href="http://www.hyperic.com/">Hyperic</a>) supports Windows natively.
+One of the odd things [about the three new wave players]({{< ref "/posts/network-managements-new-wave.md" >}}) is that, of the three, only one [Hyperic](http://www.hyperic.com/) supports Windows natively.

-The lack of native Windows support in the other two (<a href="http://www.zenoss.org/">Zenoss</a>/<a href="http://www.groundworkopensource.com/">Groundwork</a>) seems like quite an oversight.
+The lack of native Windows support in the other two [Zenoss](http://www.zenoss.org/)/[Groundwork](http://www.groundworkopensource.com/) seems like quite an oversight.
 It will be interesting to see whether the lack of native Windows support hinders their adoption.
 I'd be surprised if it doesn't.

 Zenoss have produced a nice virtual machine for VMWare.
 Kudos to them for that.
 But, it is just a fig leaf for their lack of native Windows support.
 Scrape underneath the virtual machine and it's Linux hiding underneath.
 A lot of Windows admins may not fancy learning Linux.